orbs-network/posv2-contracts-deployment-migration/README.md

 2. For each delegator and guardian, migrates the staking rewards balance to the new contract by calling `migrateRewardsBalance()` on the old stakingRewards contract.
 3. For each guardian, migrate the fees and bootstrap reward balances to the new contract by calling `migrateRewardsBalance()` on the old feesAndBootstrapRewards contract.

-<b>Important - this flow assumes the both the new and old contracts share the same contract registry, and that the new contracts are set in the registry.
-This allows the migration function to be permissionless, as the contracts migrate the balance to the one currently set in the registry</b> (by calling `acceptRewardsBalanceMigration()` on the new contract).
+**Important - this flow assumes the both the new and old contracts share the same contract registry, and that the new contracts are set in the registry.
+This allows the migration function to be permissionless, as the contracts migrate the balance to the one currently set in the registry** (by calling `acceptRewardsBalanceMigration()` on the new contract).

 Running instructions:
 1. Edit `contract-deployment/migrate-reward-balances.ts`.
 Modify `CONTRACT_REGISTRY_ADDR`, `OLD_STAKING_REWARDS_ADDR`, `OLD_FEES_AND_BOOTSTRAP_REWARDS_ADDR`, `OLD_STAKING_REWARDS_ABI`, `OLD_FEES_AND_BOOTSTRAP_REWARDS_ABI` to contain the contract registry address and ABIs of the currently deployed stakingRewrads and feesAndBootstrapRewards contracts.